Approximate Border Location

 Former Border Procedure

-The border crossing procedure for a train passenger on this route was a meticulous and time-consuming affair.
+The border crossing procedure for a train passenger on this route was a meticulous and time-consuming affair when services operated.
 When a train, for example, from Poland to Belarus, arrived at Kuźnica Białostocka, Polish Border Guards (Straż Graniczna) and Customs officers would board the train to conduct EU exit checks.
 They would move through the carriages, checking passports and travel documents.
 Once cleared, the train would proceed across the border to the Hrodna station.
 Here, the main process would unfold.
 First, Belarusian border guards and customs officials would board the train for their entry checks.
 Following this, the train would be moved to a special facility for the bogie-changing procedure.
 Passengers would remain on board as each carriage was lifted by jacks, and the standard-gauge wheelsets were replaced with broad-gauge ones.
 This fascinating industrial process could add several hours to the journey time.

 Regional Attractions